eliroc98/dialogue_coherence/README.md

 - GRADE[^huang2020].
 The authors first consider that the graph structure constituted with topics in a dialogue can accurately depict the underlying communication logic, which is a more natural way to produce persuasive metrics.
 Capitalized on the topic-level dialogue graph, the authors propose a new evaluation metric GRADE, which stands for Graph-enhanced Representations for Automatic Dialogue Evaluation.
 Specifically, GRADE incorporates both coarsegrained utterance-level contextualized representations and fine-grained topic-level graph representations to evaluate dialogue coherence.
 The graph representations are obtained by reasoning over topic-level dialogue graphs enhanced with the evidence from a commonsense graph, including k-hop neighboring representations and hop-attention weights.

 ### Structure of attention in transformers
+[Clark et al., “What Does BERT Look At?”](http://arxiv.org/abs/1906.04341)[^clark2019] propose methods for analysing the attention mechanisms of pre-trained models and apply them to BERT.
+BERT’s attention heads exhibit patterns such as attending to delimiter tokens, specific positional offsets, or broadly attending over the whole sentence, with heads in the same layer often exhibiting similar behaviors.
+We further show that certain attention heads correspond well to linguistic notions of syntax and coreference.
+They propose an attention-based probing classifier and use it to further demonstrate that substantial syntactic information is captured in BERT’s attention.
+What is interesting for this work are many aspects of their findings:
+- BERT is capable of learning a lot of linguistic knowledge in its attention maps.
+This is relevant because the behaviour of the attention heads emerges purely from self-supervised training on unlabeled data, without explicit supervision for syntax or coreference;
+- they not only highlight the patterns found in attention maps, but they also validate this qualitative finding investigating individual attention heads to probe what aspects of language they have learned.
+They evaluate attention heads on labeled datasets for task like dependency parsing and coreference resolution;
+- they cluster attention heads to show that heads tend to cluster depending on their behaviour and their layer.

+[Raganato and Tiedemann, “An Analysis of Encoder Representations in Transformer-Based Machine Translation.”](https://aclanthology.org/W18-5431)[^raganato2018] found that attention encapsulate dependency relations and syntactic and semantic behavior across layers.

+[Vig and Belinkov, “Analyzing the Structure of Attention in a Transformer Language Model.”](https://aclanthology.org/W19-4808)[^vig2019a] found that many attention heads specialize in particular part-of-speech tags and that different tags are targeted at different layer depths.
+They also found that the deepest layers capture the most distant relationships, and that attention aligns most strongly  with dependency relations in the middle layers where attention distance is lowest.
+Lastly, they suggest that the structure of attention is closely tied to the training objective.

 ## Methodology
 ### Data